 Today, we have an important subject to cover for all learners: subject pronouns!
-In English, these are used to replace full nouns, and it's important for learners to be able to recognize and use them.
+In English, these can replace full nouns, and it's important to be able to recognize and use them.
 Many subject pronoun forms look similar to the other personal pronouns, like object pronouns and possessive pronouns, but not always!
-And most importantly: Subject pronouns can't be left out of a sentence in English, like in some languages.
+And most importantly: Subject pronouns generally can't be left out of a sentence in English, like in some languages.

 Here's everything you need to know about English subject pronouns.